Alert 1 of 0

 Start it Right

 (Article courtesy of SAVVYMONEY DAILY.
-Written by Chris O’Shea.)
+Written by Chris O’Shea, with local insights from Abilene Teachers FCU.)

-2. Are you hitting the employee match on your 401(k)?
-If not, make it a New Year’s goal.
+• Are you currently hitting the maximum employer match on your workplace 401(k)?
+If not, make reaching that match your next immediate savings goal.

-“It can be overwhelming and daunting to contribute the maximum amount to your 401(k) or investments.
-However, it is possible.
-When I started contributing to my 401(k), I couldn’t afford to contribute the maximum amount.
-I started with 3% and gradually increased it every year.
-Whenever I received a raise, I added one percent to my contribution, which didn’t make much of a difference in my paycheck.
-Eventually, I reached my desired contribution amount without even realizing it.” ~Elizabeth Gray
+“It can feel overwhelming to think about contributing large amounts to your retirement or investment accounts right out of the gate.
+However, building momentum is entirely possible.
+When I first started saving, I couldn’t afford to contribute the maximum limits.
+I started with just 3% and committed to gradually increasing it over time.
+Every single time I received a raise, I added just one percent to my contribution.
+Because it happened alongside a bump in pay, it didn’t make a noticeable difference in my take-home paycheck.
+Eventually, I reached my target contribution goals without even realizing it.” — Elizabeth Gray, ATFCU Certified Financial Counselor

 Related posts